Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 </div>

 Notes:
 - can you spot the problem?
+Which line exactly is problematic?
 - actually Rust is pretty good at catching runtime overflows, so this will panic, unless
 ```toml
 [profile.dev]